MohammadSawa/network_intrusion_detection/README.md

 ## Troubleshooting

 ### Authentication Issues
-- Ensure the API server is running on `http://localhost:8000`
 - Verify your username and password are correct
 - Check that you have a registered account